Mahmadabid/invader-with-imx/README.md

 Health Powerups Contract [generateFiles.js](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/health/generateFile.js).
 It fetches the total number of NFTs minted and generate their files and add additional 50 files to accomodate new players.

+Timer Powerups Contract [generateFiles.js](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/timer/generateFile.js).
+It fetches the total number of NFTs minted and generate their files and add additional 50 files to accomodate new players.

 Ships Contract [generateFiles.js](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/ship/generateFile.js).
 It fetches the total number of NFTs minted and the tokenID and their Level and generates their files by their level to upgrade Ships to Level 2 and add additional 50 files to accomodate new players.

-Metadata is Refreshed using ```metadataRefresh.ts``` of each contract, [Ship](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/ship/metadataRefresh.ts), [Fire](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/firing/metadataRefresh.ts), [Health](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/health/metadataRefresh.ts)
+Metadata is Refreshed using ```metadataRefresh.ts``` of each contract, [Ship](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/ship/metadataRefresh.ts), [Fire](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/firing/metadataRefresh.ts), [Health](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/health/metadataRefresh.ts), [Timer](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/timer/metadataRefresh.ts)

 ### Post Mint Refresh
 For ship contract NFT are upgraded so NFTs metadata is refreshed using [postMintRefresh.ts](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/nftData/ship/postMintRefresh.ts).
 This upgrades the NFT for next Levels.
 It fetches the IDs and their Levels form ship smart contract and updates the metadata of upgraded NFTs.